 A study of the traditional problems of the origin, nature, and limitations of knowledge.
 What do we know and how do we know it?
-Prerequisites: PHL 2800 and one additional course in philosophy or consent of the instructor.
+Prerequisites: three semester hours in a PHL course at or above the 2000 level or consent of the instructor.